Jolokia Protocol

 Path info

-this is the URI part after servlet path, so for Jolokia, it is simply everything after /jolokia (when WAR agent is deployed to Tomcat as webapps/jolokia.war).
+this is the URI part after the servlet path, so for Jolokia, it is simply everything after /jolokia (when WAR agent is deployed to Tomcat as webapps/jolokia.war).

 GET requests

 The simplest way to access the Jolokia agent is by sending HTTP GET requests.
 These requests encode all their parameters within the access URL.
 Jolokia uses the path info part of an URL to extract the parameters.
 Within the path info, each part is separated by a slash (/).
-In general, the request URL looks like
+In general, the request URL looks like this:

 <base-url>/<type>/<arg1>/<arg2>/..../